viktor-ferenczi/se-script-dev/README.md

 ## Usage

-Enable the **ScriptDev** plugin Plugin Loader, apply, restart the game.
+Enable the **ScriptDev** plugin in Plugin Loader, apply the change and restart the game.

 The name of the PB must include the script's name in square brackets.
 For example: `Programmable Block [Name Of My Script]`